michaelplatt07/katana/README.md

 - [x] * loopFrom
 - [ ] * loopFromIncl
 - [ ] * loopOver
+- [ ] Loop enhancements by accessing the index of the loop
 - [ ] Add ability to update variable in the code
 - [x] * Update integers
 - [ ] * Update strings